 Harness the power of light with ultraviolet technology.
 In this section, access guides and manuals to answer the technical questions you may have about ultraviolet water purification systems, as well as maintenance and installation instructions.

-How Do I Maintain My UV Water Treatment System?
+How to Maintain a UV Water Filter System?

-Ultraviolet water purification is an excellent method for ensure your water is safe and drinkable.
-Like all water treatment systems, a UV system needs routine maintenance.
-The good news is, UV system maintenance is relatively simple and trouble free.
-Below are some areas that need periodic attention to ensure optimal performance.
+Ultraviolet water purification is an excellent method to ensure your water is safe and drinkable.
+But like all water treatment systems, a UV filter system needs routine maintenance.
+UV maintenance is relatively simple and trouble free.

-Monitoring Water Supply and UV System Performance – Make Sure It’s Clean!
+4. Monitor Water Supply and UV System Performance

 Water chemistry and contaminants can change over time even from the same water source or well.
 Because of this, water should be tested for bacteria counts every six (6) months (recommended) or at least yearly.
 When test samples are taken, water should be sampled before and after the UV unit to test its performance.
 Water should also be sampled in areas where animals have contact with water fixtures as bacteria regrowth can occur downstream of the UV unit in these areas.

 5. Monitoring UV Light Dosage – Make Sure It’s Working!